thecodingmachine/docker-images-php/README.md

 This image comes with 2 "types": the *slim* and the **fat** image.

+The slim image contains only a set a base PHP extensions.

+Only these extensions are available in the slim image: `calendar ctype curl dom exif fileinfo ftp gettext iconv json mbstring opcache pdo phar posix readline shmop simplexml sockets sysvmsg sysvsem sysvshm tokenizer wddx xml xmlreader xmlwriter xsl zip`

-The slim image contains no extensions.
-But it provides a simple way to install them.
+The slim image provides a simple way to install the other extensions.
 You would typically use the "slim" image in a `Dockerfile` when building your own custom image.

 The fat image contains the most commonly used extensions.
 You would typically use it in a local or CI environment.

-### Compiled extensions

-For both types, these extensions are **compiled in PHP** (cannot be disabled): mbstring ftp mysqlnd

 ### Fat image

 Below is a list of extensions available in this image:

-**Enabled by default:** apcu mysqli opcache pdo_mysql redis zip soap
+**Enabled by default (in addition to extensions enabled in Slim image):** apcu mysqli pdo_mysql igbinary redis soap

-**Available (can be enabled using environment variables):** amqp ast bcmath blackfire bz2 calendar dba ds enchant ev event exif mailparse msgpack gd gettext gmp gnupg igbinary imagick imap intl ldap mcrypt memcached mongodb pcntl pcov pdo_dblib pdo_pgsql pgsql pspell shmop snmp sockets swoole sysvmsg sysvsem sysvshm tidy wddx weakref(-beta) xdebug xmlrpc xsl yaml
+**Available (can be enabled using environment variables):** amqp ast bcmath blackfire bz2 calendar dba ds enchant ev event exif mailparse msgpack gd gettext gmp gnupg igbinary imagick imap intl ldap mcrypt memcached mongodb pcntl pcov pdo_dblib pdo_pgsql pgsql pspell shmop snmp sockets swoole tidy weakref(-beta) xdebug xmlrpc xsl yaml

 **Note**: as of 2019-11-28, PHP 7.4 has just been released and some extensions are not yet ready: